Lolz1243/npm-stats/README.md

 I wanted to truly get a headstart in Javascript, and outside of writing memorized lines of npm init and npm install over and over again, I really didn't have a clue about what npm was.
 That's where npm-stats came in.
 The website is fully intended to help users identify key npm-packages and easily visualize npm-package data and download data throughout the years of npm's usage.
 This provides industry-wide developers of all experience levels with important data analytics, empowering them to make better technology decisions, regardless of whether they use npm to build small, personal-level apps or large CRM tools!

 ## How I built it
-### Vue.js, Node.js, and the NPM API
+### Vue.js, Node.js, and NPM-API
 npm-stats's creation required building and utilizing functional RESTful APIs and packages to create a responsive site.
 The site is styled mainly with Charts.js, and a special shoutout goes to @apertureless for creating a Vue.js wrapper for the incredibly versatile Charts.js library.
-The NPM API proved incredibly useful for providing clean, efficient npm-package data, and Node.js gave this project the dedicated back-end it needed.
+NPM-API proved incredibly useful for providing clean, efficient npm-package data, and Node.js gave this project the dedicated back-end it needed.

 ## Challenges I ran into
 In the process of making the site, I ran into several production issues with Vue and yarn.
 Additionally, I encountered severe difficulties in terms of backend fallacies and package inconsistencies that needed to be updated consistently.